+of the facilities.
 There are four very modern and conveniently located residence halls, and a central cafeteria for all students.
 The buildings are fireproof in construction, well-furnished, fully equipped with modern facilities for furnishing meals, and include proper recreational rooms for the social life of resident students.

-Room reservations should be made in advance by sending a deposit of \$5.00 to the Business Office of the College. deposit is refunded at the close of the semester, provided the student does not withdraw from the dormitory before that time, and provided there is no deduction for breakage.
-The deposit will be refunded to those students who connect he connect has accommod to those students who cannot be accommodated or to those who cancel their reservations ten days prior to the opening of the session.
+Room reservations should be made in advance by sending a deposit of \$5.00 to the Business Office of the College.
+This deposit is refunded at the close of the semester, provided the student does not withdraw from the dormitory before that time, and provided there is no deduction for breakage.
+The deposit will be refunded to those students who cannot be accommodated or to those who cancel their reservations ten days prior to the opening of the session.
 A room reservation is cancelled and the room deposit is forfeited if the room is not claimed by 11:00 P.M. the last day of registration before classes begin.
-Room and roommate assignments are sent to new students after August first.
+Room and roommate assignments are sent to new students after August 1st. £1